nkaravias/docker-teamcity-core-linux/README.md

 All runtime commands run as the teamcity user

 IMPORTANT: For additional agent types the core image can be used.
 In such a case the /tcagent script should always be executed last and in order for the agent to start.
-So if we need to a new image e.g tcagent-linux-ruby-2.3, we can inherit the core image and leave an entry point called tcagent-linux-ruby.sh.
-That script should be responsible for any work required for prepering the ruby agent and at the end simply call /tcagent.sh.
+So if we need to add a new image e.g tcagent-linux-ruby-2.3, we can inherit the core image and leave an entry point called something like tcagent-linux-ruby.
+That script should be responsible for any work required for preparing the ruby agent and at the end simply call the core /tcagent script.